learn-co-curriculum/dsc-categorical-variables-regression-lab/README.md

 - B: 1000(Bk - 0.63)^2 where Bk is the proportion of blacks by town
 - LSTAT: % lower status of the population

-Recall that the data key only includes the features and does not include the target.
-For this data set, the target is the median value of owner-occupied homes in $1000s which is located in the target key.
-Let's convert the target key to a separate dataframe and set "MEDV" as the column name.
+Recall that the values corresponding to the data key are the features.
+The target is not included.
+For this data set, the target is the median value of owner-occupied homes in $1000s and the values can be accessed using the target key.
+Using the target key, convert the target to a separate dataframe and set "MEDV" as the column name.

 ```python